 Standards and reagents of required purity are obtained from approved suppliers.
 It is preferred that standards be certified and be traceable to the NIST.
 Analysts need to be aware of expiration dates and notify a manager when those dates are approaching.
-The staff person checking in or preparing a chemical labels the bottle using either the prepared standards label or the stock label which includes expiration dates as well as the NADP code.
+The staff person checking in or preparing a chemical is responsible for labelling the bottle using either the prepared standards label or the stock label which includes expiration dates as well as the NADP code.
 The templates for these stickers is found here: O:\Teams\NADP\NADP Lab\QA\Labels\Chemical label Templates.
-Wisconsin State Laboratory of Hygiene NADP Mercury and Central Analytical Laboratories (HAL and CAL) Laboratory Quality Assurance Plan Revision: 1 Effective: 6/25/2020 Replaces: WSLH CAL QAP Revision 0 Page: 21 of 78

-7.6.2 CAL Standard and Reagent Tracking
+7.6.2 NTN and AMoN Standard and Reagent Tracking

-Chemicals, standards and reagents that are purchased (referred to as "stocks") are recorded in the electronic lab notebook: O:\Teams\NADP\NADP Lab\NADP ELN for stocks and Prepared solutions\2020 Stocks Chemical Tracking.xls.
+Chemicals, standards and reagents that are purchased (referred to as "stocks") are recorded in the electronic lab notebook: O:\Teams\NADP\NADP Lab\NADP ELN for stocks and prepared solutions.
 The "stock" code is written as "NADP", followed by a dash, the year received, a dash and then "S" for stock and the next sequential spreadsheet number.
-Stock example: NADP-20-S12 for the 12th stock logged in 2020.
+Stock example: NADP-22-S13 for the 13th stock logged in 2022.

-A second spreadsheet is maintained for prepared chemicals - these are dilutions or mixes of stocks and/or reagents that have been prepared in the lab: O:\Teams\NADP\NADP Lab\NADP ELN for stocks and Prepared solutions\2020 Prepared Chemical Tracking.xls.
+A second spreadsheet is maintained for prepared chemicals - these are dilutions or mixes of stocks and/or reagents that have been prepared in the lab: O:\Teams\NADP\NADP Lab\NADP ELN for stocks and prepared solutions.
 The "prepared" code is written as 'NADP" followed by a dash, the year prepared, a dash, and then "P" for prepared and the next sequential number within the spreadsheet.
-Prepared solution example: NADP-20-P35 for the 35th prepared chemical mix in 2020.